Company history

 Thomas Manners

 As a young carpenter, Thomas Manners established our company in 1860 and by 1868 had built a new joinery workshop and premises in Peel Street, Bishop Auckland.
-Thomas was obviously an acute businessman as records show by 1880 he was carrying out general building works, joinery and plastering.
+Thomas was a savvy businessman, as records show by 1880 he was carrying out general building work, joinery and plastering.

-A huge fire destroyed the Peel Street premises in 1883 causing damage in excess of £2,000 (£250k in present day terms).
-The astute Thomas did however have the property insured and was able to rebuild the premises installing new ‘state of the art’ steam powered machinery at the same time.
+A huge fire destroyed the Peel Street premises in 1883, causing damage in excess of £2,000 (£250k in present day terms).
+The astute Thomas did however, have the property insured and was able to rebuild the premises, installing new steam powered machinery at the same time.

-We know that Thomas’s sons, Thomas, George and Robert all worked for the company until the outbreak of the First World War when Robert enlisted in the Royal Arm Service Corps and became a driver; an elite position in those early days of the motor vehicle.
+Thomas’s sons, Thomas, George and Robert, all worked for the company until the outbreak of the First World War, when Robert enlisted in the Royal Army Service Corps and became a driver; an elite position in those early days of the motor vehicle.

 Meanwhile the company contributed to the war effort by building the wings for the Sopwith Camel fighter aircraft.
 The wings were transported to Norfolk and assembled into the iconic aircraft built by Boulton & Paul.